Gaius-Augustus/BRAKER/README.md

 -   *GeneMark fails!*

-    (a) GeneMark requires a valid hidden key file in your home directory (`~/.gm_key`).
-The file expires after 200 days.
-Please check whether you have a valid key file before reporting an issue about this.
-Also, BRAKER may issue a WARNING that GeneMark is likely going to fail due to limited extrinsic evidence.
-If you see that warning, please don't open an issue but try a different approach towards annotating your genome.
-For example, you can add more evidence data, you can try the protein mapping pipeline approach, you can try running `--esmode` without extrinsic evidence, ...

-    (b) GeneMark by default only uses contigs longer than 50k for training.
+    (a) GeneMark by default only uses contigs longer than 50k for training.
 If you have a highly fragmented assembly, this might lead to "no data" for training.
 You can override the default minimal length by setting the BRAKER argument `--min_contig=10000`.

-    (c) see "[something] failed to execute" below.
+    (b) see "[something] failed to execute" below.

 -   *[something] failed to execute!*